conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

 - Sometimes conda environments break while working, adding overhead
 - Environments are not always reproducible when I share them
-- Using shared artifacts w/ the application should be as easy as possible (think installers/executables)
+- Using shared artifacts with the application should be as easy as possible (think installers/executables)

 #### Core needs